Nepal rites to banish ghosts of fallen Gurkha soldiers

 The Gurkha Army Ex-servicemen's Organisation (GAESO), a group which works for the retired soldiers, said about 60,000 soldiers from Nepal were killed in the two World Wars but that this had never been properly acknowledged.

-"Britain did not recognise their contributions and sacrifice", said GAESO President Padam Bahadur Gurung.
+"Britain did not recognize their contributions and sacrifice", said GAESO President Padam Bahadur Gurung.

-The group organised mourning ceremonies where priests from the 17 ethnic groups to which the Gurkha soldiers belonged performed separate rituals at Syangja, 135 km (84 miles) west of Kathmandu.
+The group organized mourning ceremonies where priests from the 17 ethnic groups to which the Gurkha soldiers belonged performed separate rituals at Syangja, 135 km (84 miles) west of Kathmandu.

 "Their souls are still wandering around because their funerals were never held according to customs and traditions," GAESO said in a statement.
 "The souls should be freed by performing the customary rites."